brevzin/cpp_proposals/2806_do_expr/do-expr.md

 :::

 If no `do_yield` statement appears in the body of the `do` statement-expression, or every `do_yield` statement is of the form `do_yield;`, then the expression is a prvalue of type `void`.

+Falling off the end of a `do` statement-expression behaves like an implicit `do_yield;` - if this is incompatible the type of the `do` statement-expression, the expression is ill-formed.
+This is the one key difference with functions: this case is not undefined behavior.
+This will be discussed in more detail later.

 This makes the pattern matching cases [@P2688R0] work pretty naturally: